zeneiltongpdev/myboltdiy/docs/docs/FAQ.md

     ```

     **Option 2: In-App Configuration**
+    - Click the settings icon (⚙️) in the sidebar
-    - Go to Settings → Providers
+    - Navigate to the "Providers" tab
+    - Switch between "Cloud Providers" and "Local Providers" tabs
-    - Select a provider
+    - Click on a provider card to expand its configuration
-    - Click the pencil icon next to the provider
+    - Click on the "API Key" field to enter edit mode
-    - Enter your API key directly in the interface
+    - Paste your API key and press Enter to save
+    - Look for the green checkmark to confirm proper configuration

     !!! note "Security Note"
         Never commit API keys to version control.
 The `.env.local` file is already in `.gitignore`.